cipher813/rl_continuous_control/report.md

 <a name="algorithm"></a>
 ## The Algorithm

-In this project, we explored a variety of policies to solve this continuous state space environment, including Deep Deterministic Policy Gradient [DDPG](https://arxiv.org/abs/1509.02971), Distributed Distributional Deep Deterministic Policy Gradient [D4PG](https://arxiv.org/pdf/1804.08617.pdf), Poximal Policy Optimization [PPO](https://arxiv.org/pdf/1707.06347.pdf) and Twin Delayed Deep Deterministic Policy Gradients [TD3](https://arxiv.org/abs/1802.09477).
-We will use DDPG for our base implementation, but work in progress of the remaining policies are also available in this repo.
+In this project, we explored a variety of policies to solve this continuous state space environment, including Deep Deterministic Policy Gradient ([DDPG](https://arxiv.org/abs/1509.02971)), Distributed Distributional Deep Deterministic Policy Gradient ([D4PG](https://arxiv.org/pdf/1804.08617.pdf)), Poximal Policy Optimization ([PPO](https://arxiv.org/pdf/1707.06347.pdf)) and Twin Delayed Deep Deterministic Policy Gradients ([TD3](https://arxiv.org/abs/1802.09477)).
+We will use DDPG for our base implementation, but *work in progress* of many of the remaining policies are also provided in this repo.

 **DDPG**